Slipped on Down to the Oasis

 Wilmington’s Denver and Murphy

 dandm1I live about thirty miles from Wilmington, Ohio.
 It’s where my daughter lives as do some very close friends.
 The nearness of my own bed means there’s hardly ever a reason for me to spend the night there and the willingness of friends and family to put me up means there’s really no need to resort to commercial lodging in any case.
-In fact, when I first mentioned I that intended to spend a night at the General Denver Hotel, I was met with incredulity.
-Why would anyone, I was asked, want to stay in that old place when they could stay in a nice warm no-cost bed just a few blocks away?
-Fortunately, they know me well enough that there wasn’t a big fight when I explained that I wanted to stay there precisely because it was such an “old place”.
+In fact, when I first mentioned that I intended to spend a night at the General Denver Hotel, I was met with incredulity.
+Why would anyone, I was asked, want to stay in that old place when they could stay in a nice, warm, no-cost bed just a few blocks away?
+Fortunately, they know me well enough that there wasn’t a big fight when I explained that I wanted to stay there precisely because it was such an “old place.”
 I did realize, however, that the warmness of the available bed was stressed because my friend’s parents had once nearly frozen while staying at the GDH and that the temperature of my room would be a hot topic, so to speak.

 dandm2I’ve mentioned the General Denver in this blog before.
 It’s where I’ve eaten, in addition to several other meals, my last four Thanksgiving dinners.
 I wrote of the one in 2011.
 It was built in 1928 by Matthew Denver who named it for his father, James Denver.
-James was born in Virginia and seems to have dropped off his parents, and eventually his own offspring, in Wilmington while he went out west to became the Governor of the Kansas Territory, a Civil War General, and enough other high profile things to warrant having the city of Denver, Colorado, named after him.
+James was born in Virginia and seems to have dropped off his parents, and eventually his own offspring, in Wilmington while he went out west to become the Governor of the Kansas Territory, a Civil War General, and enough other high-profile things to warrant having the city of Denver, Colorado, named after him.

 dandm4dandm3The General Denver Hotel was certainly a high toned place when it opened but it wasn’t alone.
-The ten year old Murphy Theater stood across the street and the nine year old courthouse was barely a block away.
+The ten-year-old Murphy Theater stood across the street, and the nine-year-old courthouse was barely a block away.
 The courthouse and theater had cost $300,000 and $250,000 respectively.
 It was a pretty classy neighborhood and still is.
 All three buildings remain in use today.
 In fact, it was an event at the Murphy that allowed me to finally justify a night at the Denver on Saturday.
 Lisa Biales, who I’ve also mentioned in this blog, performed there as a New Lyceum Circuit artist.

 dandm5dandm6Matt and Jim and Chuck are still in town.
 I stopped by Sugar Grove Cemetery to see them before checking in to the hotel.
 There are large family markers — the Denvers have a truly impressive Washington Monument style obelisk — surrounded by smaller individual ones.
 Finding them took some luck in addition to the FindAGrave clues but I could now be a guide if the need ever arises.